High-energy phosphate: Description

 The term 'high energy' with respect to these bonds can be misleading because the negative free energy change is not due directly to the breaking of the bonds themselves.
 The breaking of these bonds, like the breaking of most bonds, is endergonic and consumes energy rather than releasing it.
 The negative free energy change comes instead from the fact that the bonds formed after hydrolysis - or the phosphorylation of a residue by ATP - are lower in energy than the bonds present before hydrolysis.
 (This includes all of the bonds involved in the reaction, not just the phosphate bonds themselves).
-This effect is due to a number of factors including increased resonance stabilization and solvation of the products relative to the reactants.
+This effect is due to a number of factors including increased resonance stabilization and solvation of the products relative to the reactants, and destabilization of the reactants due to electrostatic repulsion between neighboring phosphorus atoms.